cvmfs/doc-cvmfs/cpt-configure.rst

 mountable CernVM-FS repository that resembles the directory structure of /etc/cvmfs.
-It can be used to centrally maintain the public keys and configuration of repositories that should not be distributed with rather static packages, and also to :ref:`blacklist <sct_signature_validation>` compromised keys and repositories on a large number of clients at the same time.
+It can be used to centrally maintain the public keys and configuration of repositories that should not be distributed with rather static packages, and also to centrally
+:ref:`blacklist <sct_signature_validation>` compromised repository keys.
 Configuration from the config repository is overwritten by the local configuration in case of conflicts; see the comments in /etc/cvmfs/default.conf for the precise ordering of processing